Does Tung Oil Work on Metal? How to Apply It Right

 What Tung Oil Cannot Do on Metal

 Tung oil is not a degreaser and it’s not a solvent.
-It will not penetrate an oily surface, it will not clean the metal, and it will not substitute for the prep work.
+It will not penetrate an oily surface, it will not clean the metal, and it will not substitute for prep work.
 The acetone step is not optional.

 Leave a Reply